KSerditov/NoSleep/README.md

 # Using activity for PIX Robotics
 There is pre-compiled activity for PIX Robotics that can be directly used.
-1. Copy content of NoSleep.Releases/Libs.PIX/(architecture)/ into PIX RPA installation folder.
+1. Copy content of [PIX Libraries](./NoSleep.Releases/Libs.PIX/) into PIX RPA installation folder.
 2. Restart the PIX Studio and you should see the new activities:

    ![image](https://github.com/KSerditov/NoSleep/assets/3009597/209cd8d5-95fc-4ab6-b748-5fc8fd67cb2a)